The Future of Liberty

 Mitch Daniels (19:21):

-May not be aggressive enough.
-A little while back I was able to talk with Garry Kasparov and world chess champion, but much more important, an important dissident from the last days of the Soviet Union and he in response to a question made I thought an interesting and somewhat surprising observation.
+It may not be aggressive enough.
+A little while back, I was able to talk with Garry Kasparov, the world chess champion but, much more importantly, a dissident from the last days of the Soviet Union.
+And he, in response to a question made, I thought, an interesting and somewhat surprising observation.
 He said that the reason Russia collapsed back into Putinism was that they had a fundamental misunderstanding.
-He said, we thought democracy was a result but it's a process and that the moment you begin to conclude that you can rig the game, it's okay to tweak the rules so that our side wins.
-He said that school's out.
+He said, “We thought democracy was a result, but it’s a process,” and that the moment you begin to conclude that you can rig the game, it’s okay to tweak the rules so that our side wins, he said that then school’s out.
 Does that comport with your view of maybe where we are now?

 George F. Will (20:24):